istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 If a mesh workload is unable to resolve the DNS name using its configured DNS resolver, the connection is never initiated.

-This means that if a workload sends a request to a hostname that is known to Istio (for example, through a `ServiceEntry`) but is not resolvable by DNS, the request will fail before any HTTP connection is attempted.
 Istio [DNS proxying](#dns-proxying) can change this behavior by intercepting DNS requests from the application and returning a response directly.